Key takeaways

 Automatic freeze triggers

-- Hard limit breach without approval, immediate freeze.
+- Hard limit breach without approval triggers an immediate freeze.

 Partial freeze options